Home

 Step 4: Allocate Transaction Price to Performance Obligations

-Step 5: Recognize Revenue When (or as) the Entity Satisfies a Performance Obligation
+Step 5: Recognize Revenue When (or as) Performance Obligations are Satisfied

 Review Questions